 About Snow Day Camp

 Snow Day Camp looks like a typical day of a general summer camp, just indoors.
 Children will participate in a variety of group games, sports, arts and crafts and self-directed activities.
 Each RECenter has unique features.
-Swimming may be available depending on pool availability.
+Swimming may be included depending on pool availability.
+Please be prepared to swim by bringing swimsuit and towel.

 All staff working with Snow Day Camps are Park Authority employees, at least 18 years old, many who have years of experience working with our summer camps and Rec-PAC programs, or who are local school teachers.
 All have undergone criminal background and Child Protective Services checks.
 Lifeguards are on duty during all swimming sessions.